AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 It is necessary to manage the usage of tokens within your app to stay within the LLM's limits.
 This can be a bit tricky in certain scenarios.
 You need to provide enough context for the LLM to generate a correct response, while avoiding negative results of consuming too many tokens such as getting incomplete results or unexpected behavior.

-To limit the maximum amount of chat history (and text) we send to our LLM, we will count the tokens for each user prompt and completion.
-This app uses a variable `_maxConversationTokens` to manage the limit for each request.
+To limit the maximum amount of chat history (and text) we send to our LLM, we will count the number of user prompts we send to the LLM as context.
+This app uses a variable `_maxContextWindow` to manage the limit for each request.

 ## Building a context window using tokens